 He has published over 240 scientific papers (H=65, Scopus, April 2019 ) and has received several awards including IEEE Robert E. Newnham Ferroelectrics Award, International Award of the Japanese Conference on Ferroelectric Materials and Their Applications and Ferroelectrics Recognition Award of the IEEE Ultrasonics, Ferroelectrics and Frequency Control Society (UFFC-S).
 He was Distinguished Lecturer for the UFFC-S in 2010/11, and is a Fellow of IEEE and Fellow of the American Ceramics Society.
 He served as the Vice President for Ferroelectrics of the IEEE UFFC-S in the period 2015-2017.

 In piezoelectric and ferroelectric materials elastic and dielectric responses are coupled: elastic properties are dependent on electrical and electrical properties on mechanical boundary conditions.
 This elasto-electric coupling extends to relaxation mechanisms, the most intriguing being emergence of relaxation in piezoelectric properties.
 The piezoelectric relaxation may exhibit behavior that is not possible in purely dielectric and elastic counterparts, such as clockwise hysteresis between pressure and charge or electric field and strain.
-Evidence of such behavior in perovskite oxides, BiFeO3 and modified-PbTiO3 will be discussed.
+Evidence of such behavior in important perovskite oxides, BiFeO3 and modified-PbTiO3 will be presented and discussed.

-Displacement of non-180° domain walls in ferroelectric phases and polar entities in paraelectric phases of ferroelectrics contribute or even dominate dielectric and elastic properties.
-Often, ensuing anelastic relaxation reveals itself much more clearly than dielectric relaxation and is essential for interpreting some delicate emergent phenomena, such as dynamics of precursors of the ferroelectric phase in the paraelectric phase.
+Displacement of non-180° domain walls in ferroelectric phases and polar nanoregions in paraelectric phases of ferroelectrics contribute or even dominate dielectric and elastic properties.
+Often, ensuing anelastic relaxation reveals itself much more clearly than dielectric relaxation and is essential for interpreting some delicate emergent phenomena, such as existence of precursors of the ferroelectric phase in the paraelectric phase.
 The good example is BaTiO3 and its derivatives, which will be discussed in some detail.